marloscarmo/data-metrics/README.md

-DataMetrics
+data-metrics
 ===========

-DataMetrics is a attribute in HTML tags for register your metrics in Google Analytics
+"data-metrics" is a attribute in HTML tags for register your metrics in Google Analytics